velvetSymphony/Portfoliomain/portfolio/content/about.md

 In my free time, I usually like to go on day hikes and admiring pictures of mountains in the himalayas (where I dream of going everyday).
 I do enjoy doing tech stuff in my time off as well.
 You can find some (pretty useless) projects I work on at [my github](https://github.com).

+## Skills

+Here's a list of things I consider myself to be decent at: